libxml-raku/LibXML-raku/doc/InputCallback.md

 The libxml2 library offers a callback implementation as global functions only.
 To work-around the troubles resulting in having only global callbacks - for example, if the same global callback stack is manipulated by different applications running together in a single Apache Web-server environment -, LibXML::InputCallback comes with a object-oriented interface.

 Using the function-oriented part the global callback stack of libxml2 can be manipulated.
-Those functions can be used as interface to the callbacks on the C- and XS Layer.
+Those functions can be used as interface to the callbacks on the C Layer.
 At the object-oriented part, operations for working with the "pseudo-localized" callback stack are implemented.
 Currently, you can register and de-register callbacks on the Raku layer and initialize them on a per parser basis.

 ### Callback Groups

 The libxml2 input callbacks come in groups.
-One group contains a URI matcher (*match *), a data stream constructor (*open *), a data stream reader (*read *), and a data stream destructor (*close *).
+Each group contains a URI matcher (*match *), a data stream constructor (*open *), a data stream reader (*read *), and a data stream destructor (*close *).
 The callbacks can be manipulated on a per group basis only.

 ### The Parser Process